chadlung/pecan/docs/source/simple_ajax.rst

 **What did we just do?**

 #.
-Removed some of the boilerplate code and the POST index code since we won't be using it
+Removed some of the initial boilerplate code since we won't be using it
 #.
 Add support for the upcoming ``ProjectsController``

 The final piece is to add a file called ``projects.py`` to the ``controllers`` folder.
 Add the following code to the new file: